nhoxbypass/MyTwitter/README.md

 The following **additional** features are implemented:
+* [x] User can click on favourite button to like/unlike a tweet
 * [x] User can click retweet icon on timeline or on Tweet detail view to Retweet
 * [x] Apply the popular Butterknife annotation library to reduce view boilerplate.